Please enter both an email address and a password.

 Payment in NHS primary care dentistry

-Local DCBs contract with general dental practices to provide dental services.
+General dental practices are contracted to provide dental services for the NHS.
 The dental activities provided by a dental practice are collectively called, Units of Dental Activity (UDA) or Units of Orthodontic Activity (UOA).
-Each year, NHS dental practices will contract for a pre-determined number of UDAs.
-Payment is made up of the value of the UDAs and the patient’s contribution.
+Each year, NHS dental practices will contract for a pre-determined number of UDAs and UOAs.
+Payment is made up of the value of each activity and the patient’s contribution.
 Some patients are exempt from paying NHS charges for dentistry.
 For patients who are not exempt the NHS dental charges are divided into three bands.
 The bands are based on the type of treatment each patient requires.
 For example: Band 1 course of treatment.
+For example:

 Applies to a dental examination, diagnosis (including radiographs), prevention advice, a scale and polish if needed, and application of fluoride varnish or fissure sealant.